 Women who are having a healthy, low risk pregnancy should be supported to wait for labour to begin spontaneously.

 If your care provider recommends induction for non-medical reasons, it’s important to use evidence-based research to make an informed decision.

-Birth education classes, such as BellyBelly’s Birth & Early Parenting Immersion, can help you feel confident and informed about your birth choices.
+Independent (non-hospital based) birth education classes can help you feel confident and informed about your birth choices, without any institutional bias.